abhishekarya1/javascript/Fundamentals.md

 ```
 - If params are not passed or insufficient params are provided during the call, then such params are assigned `undefined`, unless a default param is provided in the function definition.
 - A function with an empty return or without it returns `undefined`.
+- Functions can be declared anywhere in a program, even inside `if`/`else` blocks, but they'll be accessible only inside that block.
+- Functions can be used above the code declaring them just like in C/C++, but not with function expressions.

 ### Function Expression
 - Functions can be assigned to variables as: